TPSDK Java - go to homepage

 }

-We can now initialize the facade via something like
+You can now initialize the facade with code like:

 CatalystFacade facade = new CatalystFacade(myAppGUID, this);

-where myAppGUID is either the GUID from the facade sample or the received GUID from Trimble.
+where myAppGUID is either the GUID from the facade sample or the one provided by Trimble.